zbtolon/customer-portal/cpmanacctbillpay.md

 1. Access the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} by using your unique credentials.
 2. Select **Account** > **Billing** > **Billing Items** to access the Manage Billing Items window.
 3. Associate either a single billing item to a device or associate multiple billing items to a device:
-  * To associate a single billing item, from the **Actions** list, select **Associate Device** .
+  * To associate a single billing item, from the **Actions** list, select **Associate Device**.
   * To associate multiple billing items, click the check box for each billing item to be associated to the device.
 Then, from the **Bulk Actions** menu, select **Associate Selected Items to Device**.
 4. Click **Yes**.

 When you complete the request, billing item association occurs immediately within backend systems.
-After you associate a billing item to a device, it is shown within the Associated Billing Items list and the device name is shown in the Associated With column for each billing item.
+After you associate a billing item to a device, it's shown within the Associated Billing Items list and the device name is shown in the Associated With column for each billing item.

 ## Removing device association for billing items